rotmanben/cashaddr-bch-testnet/README.md

 - Convenience methods for succinct expression of common conversion parameters
 - Arbitrary prefixes
 - Descriptive error types
-- Payload for encapsulating parsed cashaddr payload
+- Payload struct for encapsulating parsed cashaddr payload and hash type

 ## About the Codec